About Dr. Kenann McKenzie-DeFranza

 • I believe every person is worthy of respect and to be treated with human dignity.

-• I am also moved to speak to issues that relate to those who live and learn in ways that are not typical or linear, because of their seen or unseen disabilities.
+• I am also moved to speak to issues that relate to those who live and learn in ways that are not typical or linear, because of their seen or unseen disabilities or neurodiversity.

 • I believe parents have the right to ask questions about their children’s education and the content.
-I do not support an educational approach where materials that are generally known to be graphic, mature and explicit is made available to children.
-Children are a captive audience while in school, they are also heavily influenced by peers.
-Parents/guardians have the right to decide what values and beliefs they want to share with their children.
-While schools should not infringe on this right - parents also must not ignore any harm their children may cause by not respecting others.
+Parents/caregivers have the right to decide what values and beliefs they want to share with their children.
+While schools should not infringe on this right - parents also must not ignore any harm caused by not respecting difference.

-• I believe children have the right to grow without undue pressure to make life-long and mature plans, especially outside of their family’s knowledge and understanding.
-The same patience, education, and care we advise of adults who wish to make life-altering choices should be doubly available to less mature and vulnerable children.
+• The same patience, education, and care we advise of adults who wish to make life-altering choices should be doubly available to less mature and vulnerable children.

 • I believe children must be allowed to grow and learn.
-Adding adult lenses to their observations and curiosity (whether it be about race, class, religion, etc. ) means they cannot adjust their thinking as they naturally gain more life experiences and understanding.
-I support childhood as a journey and not a race.
+Adding adult lenses to their observations and curiosity means they cannot adjust their thinking as they naturally gain more life experiences and understanding.
+I support a view of childhood as a journey and not a race.

 • I believe we need to find ways to respect our diverse views, civil rights, religious rights and parental rights.
 As “each side” believes they are right, we may not appreciate what we have in common.
-I focus on navigating these opportunities for learning in my life and self-directed work.
+I focus on navigating these opportunities for learning.